OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 ### Simulation Wells

-This item controls the overall settings for how the wells in the Eclipse simulation is visualized.
+This item controls the overall settings for how wells in the Eclipse simulation are visualized.
 The wells are shown in two ways:

 1. A Pipe trough all the cells with well connections